Tylden, Victoria: History

-Tylden Post Office opened on 7 January 1860.
+The Tylden post office was opened on 7 January 1860.

+In March 1880, Tylden railway station was opened when the branch line to Daylesford was completed as far as Trentham.
+In February 1928, the station became unstaffed and was supervised from Carlsruhe station.
+Tylden station was closed in July 1978, along with the whole Daylesford line.

-Notable RAAF pilot Joe Hewitt was born here.
+The notable RAAF commander, Joe Hewitt, was born in Tylden.

 Today

-Tylden is home to the large Woodside Park Stud thoroughbred racehorse pre-training facility established at a cost of A$20m.
-The training facility was strongly opposed by residents over many years of public matters.
+Tylden is home to the large Woodside Park Stud and thoroughbred racehorse pre-training facility, established at a cost of A$20m.
+The creation of the training facility was strongly opposed by residents.
 In recent years it has been taken over by Mark Rowsthorn and is focusing on the breeding of thoroughbreds rather than a racing stable.
 Wadham Park is now known as Woodside Park Stud.